faramarzmunshi/d2l-nlp/NLP/Introduction.md

 Chatbot: The weather is bad outside, I wouldn't suggest playing cricket right now!
 2. User: What about football?
 Chatbot: The weather is still bad!
 It might not be wise to play right now.
-3. User: Can I watch cricket?
+3. User: Can I watch it at least?
 Chatbot: Sure, you can watch cricket.

 Step 1: The entity is cricket, and the intent is play.
 Step 2: The entity is football, and the intent is play.
-Step 3: the entity is cricket, but the intent now is watch.
+Step 3: the entity is football, but the intent now is watch.
+The entity isn't specifically mentioned but is surmised from the previous conversation.
+This is one of the keys for NLU.

 So how does NLG, NLU and NLP work together?